Architecture of Barbados: Plantation Houses

 In Barbados, the European planters built their own housing structures out of materials they could source readily and that were more durable, using architectural methods they already obtained.
 Georgian Architecture is the most prominent architectural style that was used in building the houses for Barbadian Plantations of the Sugar Industry, whilst other styles including Jacobean style architecture is also a contributors to Barbados's architectural heritage.
-The Georgian influence can be see through the grand scale of the plantain houses, as well as the style heavily dictated by symmetry.
+The Georgian influence can be seen through the grand scale of the plantain houses, as well as the style heavily dictated by symmetry.
 The plantation houses were often constructed using the coral that lined the shore of Barbados.
 The coral blocks were plastered over in order to preserve the structural integrity of the foundations.
 The construction of these architectural buildings was primarily achieved through the labour of the Barbadians.

 During the time of the British rule in Barbados, the emergence of a new architectural form was established.
 This occurred after 1765 when the architecture of the British colonial became fused with the methods and designs of West African buildings.
 Through these adaptations, the 'Caribbean Georgian' style was established as a prominent form of architecture that was constructed with the combinations of influences of Georgian style design with environmental Caribbean practicality.
 This included the addition of verandahs and awnings that reflected the humidity from the sun and the earth off the houses in Barbados.